Devonshire Street Gates

 In 1901, the Devonshire Street Cemetery reopened for the purpose of Central railway station development.
 During the development some of the human remains discovered were transferred to Rookwood Cemetery.
 However, human remains were not the only aspect of Devonshire Street Cemetery that made its way to Rookwood Cemetery.

-The Devonshire Gates were once guarded the colony’s most notable and notorious.
+The Devonshire Gates once guarded the colony’s most notable and notorious.
 In their time, they were the main assembly point and a meeting place for mourners.

 Made of Sydney sandstone around 1818, the imposing gate pillars, each weighing two tons, had been lost sight of for about 30 years.
 At some point during those years, the gates were relocated to St Anthony’s and St Joseph’s Centre of Care in Croydon.